 According to an Eyewitness News article, car accidents are the greatest cause of death for children between ages three and 14.
 States with stricter child restraint laws show reduced child deaths in car crashes.

 Even so, according to the Insurance Institute for Highway Safety (IIHS) not all booster seats are equally safe.
 The IIHS evaluated 83 different booster seats and categorized 31 as best bets, five as good bets, and six as not recommended.
 IIHS based evaluation criteria on seat belt fit while using the booster: whether the elevated booster position allowed lap and shoulder belts to correctly restrain a child, lying flat when crossing the child’s upper thighs and securely crossing the middle of the child’s shoulder.
 The not recommended booster seats resulted from seat designs that prevented proper seat belt contact.
 IIHS lists the name brands of rated booster seats on its website.

 Get a legal opinion

 If your child suffers injury in a car accident and you suspect the booster seat did not offer adequate protection, consult an experienced lawyer about filing a lawsuit.
-A Suffolk County car accident attorney can evaluate your situation and determine the prospects of pursuing a case.
+A Long Island car accident attorney can evaluate your situation and determine the prospects of pursuing a case.